AI-Malaysia/chainlit-rag-bot/README.md

 Build a Simple RAG Chatbot with Chainlit, OpenAI, ChromaDB, and LangChain.
 Please insert your own OpenAI Api key.

+Main reference: This project is based on the Medium article 'Build a Chatbot in Minutes with Chainlit, GPT-4, and Langchain' (https://medium.com/@cleancoder/build-a-chatbot-in-minutes-with-chainlit-gpt-4-and-langchain-7690968578f0).
+The original code was sourced from https://github.com/satwikide.
+I have adapted it by incorporating OpenAI APIs (GPT-3.5-turbo and embedding models), along with fixing issues related to:
+- PDF content handling
+- Message text attributes
+- Other minor adjustments

 ## Prerequisites

 Before running this app, make sure you have the following installed: